ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

     - Click on System Logs.
     - Scroll to Step 5: Module Data and click on Check Data, as shown below:

-16. Click on System logs dashboard.
-The dashboard should look like this:

 #### Installing and configuring Metricbeat on Web VMs using Ansible Playbook: